Boring

 by BenV on Dec.30, 2009, under Boring

-Since I keep forgetting how the heck I create these favicon.ico files, it’s time to put it here. (continue reading…)
+Since I keep forgetting how the heck I create these favicon.ico files (or favicon or Favorites Icon), it’s time to put it here. (continue reading…)

 Cry me a river!